- I applied for admission to SFU as a psychology major. Do I need to see a psychology advisor?

 You are permitted a total of five duplications (repeats) at SFU, and you may duplicate a specific course only once.
+Our department does not grant exceptions to this university policy.
 Duplications taken at other institutions before arriving at SFU are not counted, however if you repeat a course at SFU which you already took elsewhere that does count as a repeat.
-Exceptions are rarely granted, and must be approved by the Associate Chair, Undergraduate Studies and/or by the Associate Dean, Faculty of Arts and Social Sciences.
-The policy can be found here.
+The course repeat policy can be found here.

 6. If I duplicate a course, how are my GPAs calculated?

 The higher mark is used to calculate your GPAs.
 The other mark remains on the transcript, but is not calculated in GPAs.
 Note that a mark from another institution cannot supercede an SFU grade.
 The policy can be found here.

 8. When can I register in upper division psychology courses?